nakabonne/ali/README.md

   ali [flags] <target URL>

 Flags:
   -b, --body string            A request body to be sent.
   -B, --body-file string       The path to file whose content will be set as the http request body.
+      --cacert string          PEM ca certificate file
-  -c, --connections int     Amount of maximum open idle connections per target host (default 10000)
-      --debug               Run in debug mode.
+      --cert string            PEM encoded tls certificate file to use -c, --connections int        Amount of maximum open idle connections per target host (default 10000) --debug                  Run in debug mode.
   -d, --duration duration      The amount of time to issue requests to the targets.
 Give 0s for an infinite attack. (default 10s)
-  -H, --header strings      A request header to be sent.
+  -H, --header stringArray     A request header to be sent.
 Can be used multiple times to send multiple headers.
+      --insecure               Skip TLS verification
-      --local-addr string   Local IP address. (default "0.0.0.0") -M, --max-body int        Max bytes to capture from response bodies.
+      --key string             PEM encoded tls private key file to use --local-addr string      Local IP address. (default "0.0.0.0") -M, --max-body int           Max bytes to capture from response bodies.
 Give -1 for no limit. (default -1) -W, --max-workers uint       Amount of maximum workers to spawn. (default 18446744073709551615) -m, --method string          An HTTP request method for each request. (default "GET") --no-http2               Don't issue HTTP/2 requests to servers which support it.
   -K, --no-keepalive           Don't use HTTP persistent connection.
-  -r, --rate int            The request rate per second to issue against the targets.
+      --query-range duration   The time range to display data points on the UI (default 1m0s) -r, --rate int               The request rate per second to issue against the targets.
 Give 0 then it will send requests as fast as possible. (default 50)
       --resolvers string       Custom DNS resolver addresses; comma-separated list.
   -t, --timeout duration       The timeout for each request.
 0s means to disable timeouts. (default 30s) -v, --version                Print the current version.
   -w, --workers uint           Amount of initial workers to spawn. (default 10)

+Examples:
+  ali --duration=10m --rate=100 http://host.xz

+Author:
+  Ryo Nakao <ryo@nakao.dev>
 ```

 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".